Edmonton-Open-Data/Edmonton-Bylaw-Infractions-I/README.md

 * Updates in response to filtering selection options or heatmap
 ## 5 Map (neighbourhoods map)
 * Clickable, zoomable, and draggable
-* Illustrates the distribution of infractions
+* Illustrates geographical distribution of infractions
-* Clicking a neighbourhood on the map, a popup with the name and total number of infractions appears
+* Popup containing neighbourhoohd's name and number of infractions appears when map is clicked
-* Clicking the options alters the map by adding a marker and name of neighbourhood on the map
+* Selecting an option (select all exclusive) places a corresponding marker on the map
-* The map and the legend change to reflect the filtered data.
+* The map and legend vary to reflect the filtered data
 * Map filters are bubblecloud and heatmap
-## 6 Number Display
+## 6 Number Display (number of infractions)
 * Dynamic number text
 * Displays **overall** total when no filters are applied
 * Updates to match filtered data